 - B14.17 The UK GDPR restricts transfers of personal data outside of the UK, unless the rights of the individuals in respect of their personal data are protected in another compliant way.
-There are limited circumstances in which personal data relating to UK data subjects (i.e., the Participant Level Data) can be transferred outside of the UK. - B14.18 In accordance with the UK GDPR, there are two mechanisms by which UK Biobank will permit transfers of the Participant Level Data to researchers located outside of the UK: namely to researchers located in a country covered by an "adequacy decision" or in accordance with approved Standard Contractual Clauses: - Adequacy Decisions: If the researcher is located in the EEA, Andorra, Argentina, Canada (commercial organisations), Gibraltar, Guernsey, Isle of Man, Israel, Jersey, New Zealand, Japan (private sector organisations), Switzerland or Uruguay, transfers are covered by an "adequacy decision" which permit the transfer of personal data from the UK to these countries.
-No further action is required and Standard Contractual Clauses do not apply.
-This list may be updated from time-to-time. - ii) Standard Contractual Clauses: If the researcher is not located in one of the above listed countries, then UK Biobank requires the parties to enter into Controller-to-Controller Standard Contractual Clauses and these are incorporated into the new MTA.
-The UK data protection regime contains provisions which allow the continued use of EU Standard Contractual Clauses for both existing and new restricted transfers.
-Compliance with these Standard Contractual Clauses will enable the data to be transferred outside of the UK.
-Like the rest of the new MTA and Annexes, these Standard Contractual Clauses are not negotiable and, in any event, deviation from the Standard Contractual Clauses would automatically invalidate the transfer of data. - iii) The Standard Contractual Clauses incorporated into the MTA are available here.
-Where they apply, the researcher must familiarise themselves with these obligations. - iv) To the extent that the UK GDPR applies to the researcher as a controller, more information can be found on the UK Information Commissioner's Office website here and here. - v) For researchers with whom Controller-to-Controller Standard Contractual Clauses are required, the researchers must also comply with importer obligations and the data protection principles set out in Annex A of the Standard Contractual Clauses.
+There are limited circumstances in which personal data relating to UK data subjects (i.e., the Participant Level Data) can be transferred outside of the UK. - B14.18 In accordance with the UK GDPR, there are two mechanisms by which UK Biobank will permit transfers of the Participant Level Data to researchers located outside of the UK: (i) to researchers located in a country covered by an "adequacy regulation" or (ii) in accordance with approved standard contractual clause, such as EU Standard Contractual Clauses or the International Data Transfer Addendum to the EU Commission issued by the UK Information Commissioner ("UK Addendum"): - i) Adequacy Regulations: adequacy determinations are made by the UK government and currently the territories covered are the EEA, EU or EEA institutions, bodies, offices or agencies, Andorra, Argentina, Canada (commercial organisations), Faroe Islands, Gibraltar, Guernsey, Isle of Man, Israel, Jersey, New Zealand, Japan (private sector organisations), Switzerland or Uruguay.
+These territories may be updated by the UK Government from time to time both to add or remove territories from the relevant list.
+If the researcher is located in a territory covered by an adequacy regulation then the transfer of personal data from the UK to these countries is permitted and no further action is required. - ii) EU Standard Contractual Clauses/UK Addendum: If the researcher is not located in one of the listed countries then approved standard clauses will automatically apply to any such transfer.
+Historically, the standard clauses were the Controller-to-Controller EU Standard Contractual Clauses and this is what UK Biobank has applied to date.
+Due to the UK leaving the EU, the UK Information Commissioner's Office ("ICO") has produced a separate set of standard clauses, called the UK Addendum, and these will deemed to be incorporated (as necessary) into the new version of the MTA issued from the end of July 2022 onwards.
+The new clause provides for the mechanism for this incorporation and no further action other than familiarisation with the UK Addendum by the researcher is required.